-Whether you’re seeking a casual lunch or an upscale dinner, a caterer or a private room for special occasions, Farmstead Kitchen & Catering in Paso Robles fits the bill.
+Whether you’re seeking a casual lunch or an upscale dinner, a caterer or a private room for special occasions, Park Street Grill in Paso Robles fits the bill.

 The restaurant opened in December at the corner of 14th and Park streets in a building previously shared by Panolivo Family Bistro and Jaffa Café.

 Park Street Grill owners John and Nancy McDevitt opened up the space considerably and lightened it with neutral tones and natural materials.
 The result is an engaging bar area and stylish, comfortable dining room.

 New sidewalk seating adds a relaxing and dog-friendly spot in front of the restaurant, and the Central Coast Room behind the dining room can seat up to 35 people for private events.

 For the most comprehensive local coverage, subscribe today.